The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Methodology

 While cumulus physics in GCMs are handled by the convection scheme, grid-scale cloud processes are the responsibility of the large-scale cloud and precipitation schemes.
 Depending on the complexity of the model, cloud-related processes directly impact the state of the atmosphere by changing its radiative properties and by releasing latent heat of condensation or freezing.
 There is a spectrum of cloud parameterizations, from purely diagnostic \citep[e.g.][]{Smith90,Liu21}, to mixed prognostic-diagnostic \citep[e.g.][]{Sundqvist78}, to fully prognostic \citep[e.g.][]{Wilson08}, as well as statistical schemes based on various moments of subgrid-scale variability.
 While diagnostic schemes offer transparency and simplicity of representing clouds in a GCM, the advantage of the prognostic approach is more physically based evolution of clouds, including the web of complex interactions between vapor and condensate phases, and better treatment of cloud optical properties by the RT code.
 As an example, a prognostic cloud scheme makes it possible for cloud to be transported away from where it formed, as in the case of anvils detrained from convection that can persist after the convection itself has ceased.
 Three THAI GCMs rely on Sundqvist-type prognostic-condensate/diagnostic-cloud schemes, while the UM uses a fully prognostic approach.

 ExoCAM relies on the CAM4 moist physics package \citep{Neale2010} to control water vapor, liquid cloud, and ice cloud condensate fields via prognostic bulk microphysical parameterizations.
 Cloud fraction is diagnosed in three categories: marine stratus clouds dependent on the temperature profiles; convective clouds defined by the convective mass-flux; and layered clouds forming at a sufficient relative humidity threshold.
 The total cloud fraction within each grid box is diagnosed via the maximum overlap assumption.
-The CCN number is fixed and is equal to XXX.
+ExoCAM cloud scheme uses a fixed cloud droplet number concentration, equal to 1.5~$\times10^{8}$~$m^{-3}$, which is used to compute the conversion of liquid water to rain \citep{Neale2010}.
 Precipitation is treated diagnostically and can be in a form of rain or snow, or a mixture of both.

 In LMD-G, the large-scale condensation is based on the prognostic equations of \citet{Letreut1991} that track the evolution of the total cloud condensate, which is split into the liquid or ice phase according to eq.~2 of \citet{Charnay:2013}.
 Liquid cloud droplets are allowed to exist in the supercooled state down to the limit of \SI{255.15}{\K}, below which clouds are only composed of ice crystals.
 Cloud fraction is diagnosed from relative humidity.
 The total cloud cover of each vertical atmospheric column is taken equal to the partial cover of the optically thickest cloud of the column.
 LMD-G then assumes that each individual cloud cover is equal to this total cloud cover with a maximum overlap \citep{Charnay:2013} --- equivalent to the ``LMDG\_max'' simulation in \citet{Yang2019}.
 The CCN number is set to \num{e7} and \SI{e4}{\per\kg} for liquid and ice cloud particles, respectively, following \citet{Turbet:2020}.
 Water precipitation is divided into rainfall \citep{Boucher1995} and snowfall, and is computed as in \citet{Charnay:2013}.
-For both cases, the LMD-G assumes that precipitation is instantaneous (i.e. it goes directly to the surface), though it can evaporate while falling through subsaturated layers.
+For both cases, the LMD-G assumes that precipitation is instantaneous (i.e. it goes directly to the surface), though it can evaporate while falling through subsaturated layers, thus producing water vapor and latent heat cooling.
+The precipitation re-evaporation scheme is based on \citet{Gregory95_consistent} and is discussed in more detail in \citet{Charnay:2013}.